What Is Pickleball?

 Pickleball is a paddle sport that takes aspects from tennis, badminton, and ping-pong.
-It is played with a paddle, wiffle ball, and a net.
-Various rules for the game help make it so all ages and genders can be competitive against one another.
+It is played with a pickleball paddle, a hard plastic pickleball with holes, and a net.
+Various rules for the game help make it so that all ages and genders can be competitive against one another.
 People love pickleball because it is great physical exercise, requires strategy, and is very social.
-The game is fairly inexpensive compared to other sports, as paddles can be found for less than $100 and most courts are free to play on.
+The game is fairly inexpensive compared to other sports, as you can find pickleball paddles under $100 and most courts are free to play on.

-- The serve must got diagonally crosscourt and land within the opposite service court
+- The serve must go diagonally crosscourt, fly past the non-volley zone line, and land within the opposite service court.

 - Only one attempt on the serve is allowed.
 If the ball touches the net and lands in the correct service court, you play on.
 There is no let rule.

 Pickleball Serve Order

 - If playing doubles, both players on the doubles team get to serve and score points until they commit a fault (unless it is the first serve of the game).

 - If it is the very first serve of the game, only one partner on the serving team gets to serve the ball.

 - One fault from the opening serving team results in the serve being passed to the opposing team (after that both players get their chance to serve).

 - The first serve by any team member is always made from the right hand side of the court.

 - If a point is scored, the players on the serving team switch sides and the next serve comes from the left hand side of the court.